hvsouza/apc_atmo_repo/README.md

 ## General rules

 1. Please, create a README.md file for each directory in which that is relevant.
-For example, look the folders `ssh_tips_and_tricks` or `installation_scripts`.
+For example, look the folders `ssh_tips_and_tricks` or `install_larsoft_example`.
 2. Your personal codes should be kept into `./personal/{your_name}/`
 3. Keep things organized, specially before requesting to merge.
 4. Don't be afraid to ask questions about this repo, larsoft, pandora, github, life or video games.